 There are 22 Arab countries and over 420 million Arabic speakers around the world.
 These numbers represent a huge opportunity for companies planning to create content targeted at Arabic-speaking audiences.
 Corporations are recognizing the need to localize their company websites, blogs, email campaigns, social media posts, etc. into Arabic to capture the attention of the Arab world.
+In this blog I will highlight website localization tips for the Arabic market.

 Localizing a website into Arabic means adapting the language and functions of that website for the Arabic markets.
 When localizing a website, you should be quite familiar with the dialects and cultures of your target audiences, as well as the multilingual capabilities of your content management system (CMS).